Community fungi monitoring

 Identification of fungi species can be overwhelming – even for experts!

-To help, we have developed a citizen science instruction booklet on how to identify ten target fungi species for the SAMDB region.
+To help, we have developed a citizen science instruction booklet and identification chart on how to identify ten target fungi species for the SAMDB region.
 By targeting our efforts on these ten species, we can all contribute to gaining a better picture of how they are faring over time through our region.

 Community participants can send their fungi photographs to FungiMap to have them identified – and to help protect them by contributing to the national database on fungi in Australia.
 All data will be shared publicly through the Atlas of Living Australia website.

 The fungi monitoring program is open to community members who are interested in recording their observations to learn more about fungi and/or contribute to their conservation.
 We encourage everyone to participate – whether you are experienced in identifying fungi, keen to learn, or just love photographing those beautiful colours and textures and want to know what they are.

 Intriguing splashes of colour appear in our gardens and bushland every autumn and winter, yet we know so little about them.
 What are their names, which plants and animals do they support, and which are endangered?

 Our experts can help to identify them for you.
 Registered participants will have their records prioritised by FungiMap.
 Your records will contribute to a better understanding of fungi species and their population trends across the SAMDB region.

 Email or call us for a copy of our "Find our fungi!" fungi identification and recording booklet and we will mail it out to you.